fp-computer-science/hw-8-1-p21rdentchev/README.md

 5. Write a one line statement that prints `True` when checking if `10` is in the list.

-6. Write a one line statement that creates another list that contains the names of the people in your row in the order that you sit from the front of the room to the back of the room.
+6. Write a one line statement that creates another list that contains the names of 3 other people in the class.
+Make sure the names are in alphabetical order.
 Assign a different variable to this list.

-7. Write a one line statement that prints your name.
+7. Write a one line statement that prints your name from the list.

 8. Write a one line statement that repeats your list 3 times.